 - Overseas service projects

-Scots has a long and proud tradition of outstanding HSC results.
-In 2016 our students were proud to receive the following highlights in their results:
+Scots has also a long and proud tradition of outstanding HSC results.
+In 2018 our students were proud to receive the following highlights in their results:

 Scots boarders are comfortably accommodated in the fully supervised boarding houses, offering a safe and caring environment.
 The sense of community in our boarding houses underpins the supportive environment and cohesion between boarders, carers and parents.
 Located on 11 hectares of extensive grounds, boarders at Scots live on the doorstep of idyllic rivers, lakes and mountains with the convenience of an easy commute to cities yet close to home for many regional families.